MatthewFisher126/macromuscle-legal/privacy-policy.md

 - **Delete** — Settings → Data Management → Clear All Data permanently erases
   everything, or simply delete the app.

-## Children
+## Age rating

-MacroMuscle is not directed at children under 13, and we do not knowingly collect personal information from anyone — including children.
+MacroMuscle is rated 18+ on the App Store and is not directed at, marketed to, or intended for use by anyone under 18.
+We do not knowingly collect personal information from anyone under that age, including children under 13 (the age COPPA specifically protects).

 ## Changes to this policy